-- 1 Make sure that the ReWire client application is installed properly and that you have restarted your computer. - 2 In Pro Tools, choose File > New Track and specify one audio track (TDM systems) or one Auxiliary Input track (LE systems), then click Create. - 3 Choose File > New Track and specify one MIDI track, then click Create. - 4 In the Mix window, click the Insert Selector on the audio or Auxiliary Input track and assign the ReWire RTAS client plug-in to the track insert.
+1 Make sure that the ReWire client application is installed properly and that you have restarted your computer.

+2 In Pro Tools, choose Track > New and specify one Instrument track (or audio or Auxiliary Input track), and click Create.

+3 In the Mix window, click the Insert selector on the track and assign the ReWire RTAS client plug-in to the track insert.
-♠ On TDM systems, the ReWire RTAS plug-in can only be inserted on an audio track.
-On LE systems, the ReWire plug-in can be inserted on an audio track or an Auxiliary Input.